ehonda/baby-born-bathtub/.github/chatmodes/create-input.chatmode.md

 ## Steps to Follow

 1. Navigate to the product page URL provided.
-2. Extract the following information:
-   - Product Name
-   - Dimensions (L × B × H)
-   - Manufacturer
-   - Model Number
-   - EAN
-   - Included Accessories
-3. Create a JSON file (according to the format specified below) with the extracted data in the `input` directory.
+2. Create a JSON file (according to the format specified below) with the extracted dimensional data in the `input` directory.
-4. Create a Markdown file with the extracted data in the `input` directory.
+3. Create a Markdown file with a summary of the extracted data in the `products` directory.
-5. Ensure the JSON file is named using the product name in lowercase with hyphens (e.g., `heless-puppen-badewannenset.json`).
+4. Create a common file name for both files based on the product name, converting it to kebab-case.

 ## JSON File Format